csvpath/csvpath/docs/functions.md

 # Functions

 Most of the work of matching is done in match component functions.
-The functions are the following.

-There are dozens of functions.
-They are listed below.
-More functions can be easily created.
+There are dozens of functions in several groups.

 - [Boolean](#boolean)
 - [Counting](#counting)